|

 Stelzl (photo) is just about to complete his PhD thesis on

 social standards of German enterprises in Brazil.
-Since 1992 he
+Since 1992 he is

-cross-border cooperation of workers' representatives,
+cooperation of workers' representatives, international company codes of

-standards as well as communication and conflict training.
-He
+conduct on working and social standards as well as communication and

-EWC work in an Austrian steel group
+Active EWC work in an Austrian

 has a similar past like Volkswagen: founded at the Nazi time the

-state-owned enterprise was after the war noted as a focus of
+state-owned enterprise was after the war noted as a focus of trade

-with its parent plant in Linz at the Danube (photo) is a highly profitable,
+with its parent plant in Linz at the Danube (photo) is a highly

-quoted manufacturing company with an own steel
+profitable, quoted manufacturing company with an own steel base

-base – and an exemplary EWC agreement.
+– and an exemplary EWC agreement.
 The workers'

-representatives from the four areas steel, railway systems,
+representatives from the four areas steel, railway systems, automotive,

-and profiled forms carry out cross-border division meetings with
+and profiled forms carry out cross-border division meetings

-enterprises e.g. in the aviation and aerospace group EADS and in the Swedish
+few enterprises e.g. in the aviation and aerospace group EADS

 The

-training and consultancy network
+training and consultancy network "euro-workscouncil.net" organized a

-better anchor the EWC in the workforce, use the secretariat as an information
+the EWC in the workforce, use the secretariat as an information

-turntable or develop the EWC further to a transnational
+turntable or develop the EWC further to a transnational negotiating

-negotiating party.
+party.
 The following texts are available only in German:

 IG